MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     $$;
     ```

     This stored procedure will insert a row into the `listings` table.
-Then, it will perform translation of the description for each language in the `languages` table and insert these translations into the `listing_translations` table.
+Then, it will translate the description for each language in the `languages` table and insert these translations into the `listing_translations` table.

 2. Execute the stored procedure using the following SQL command: